 By January 2026, .ai crossed one million registered domains.
 Anguilla's government earned an estimated $93 million from .ai registration fees in 2025 — roughly 47% of total government revenue, up from less than 1% before the boom.
 Premier Cora Richardson Hodge's 2026 budget address confirmed: "Revenue from domain name registration continues to exceed expectations," with receipts forecast to hit EC$260.5 million (~$96.4 million) for 2026.

-We analyzed 3.45 million .ai domain names and subdomains in the DomainsProject dataset — 995,445 unique root registrations and 2.46 million subdomains — and cross-referenced the data with registry figures, aftermarket sales records, government revenue disclosures, and Anguilla's own budget documents.
+We analyzed 4.13 million observed .ai hostnames in the DomainsProject dataset — 1.17 million distinct root registrations and 2.97 million subdomains — and cross-referenced the data with registry figures, aftermarket sales records, government revenue disclosures, and Anguilla's own budget documents.

-The headline: .ai is not a bubble, but it has a speculation problem — and the speculation is getting more expensive.
-Real companies drive real adoption — over 30% of recent Y Combinator AI startups use .ai as their primary domain, and our dataset shows 358 .ai platforms running 100+ subdomains each — real SaaS infrastructure, not parked pages.
-But 61% of active .ai websites remain placeholders, aftermarket prices have surged 13x in two years, Anguilla raised wholesale registration fees by $20/year in March 2026, and Spamhaus now flags .ai in its Top 20 worst TLDs for the first time.
+The headline: .ai is a durable trend with a speculation problem on top — and the speculation is getting more expensive.
+The adoption signals are real: over 30% of recent Y Combinator AI startups use .ai as their primary domain, and our dataset shows 1,202 .ai domains running 100+ subdomains each — production platforms, not parked pages.
+But the froth is real too.
+A large share of subdomains turn out to be auto-generated hosting-panel boilerplate rather than product infrastructure; external audits put placeholder .ai sites around 61%; aftermarket prices have surged 13x in two years; Anguilla raised wholesale registration fees by $20/year in March 2026; and Spamhaus now flags .ai in its Top 20 worst TLDs for the first time.
 The foundation is sound.
-The froth is real.
-And the costs of both are rising.
+The costs of both the foundation and the froth are rising.

 The Data